d14na/zeronet-web-gateway/README.md

 The 0net Web Gateway is a secure portal for (Clearnet) Internet users to gain their first decentralized web experience.

-### What happens in the Zeronet, stays in the Zeronet™
+### What happens on the Zeronet, stays on the Zeronet™

 ## Zer0̸net Gateway Benefits